py-pdf/pdfly/docs/user/subcommand-extract-text.md

 ## Examples

-Extract the 10th page of `document.pdf` and extract the text inside of it, redirecting the output text into `page.txt`.
+Extract the text from the 10th page of `document.pdf`, redirecting the output into `page.txt`.

 ```
 pdfly cat document.pdf 9 -o page.pdf